jamescostian/stream-string/README.md

 ## Contributing

 Contributions welcome!
 Please read the [contributing guidelines](CONTRIBUTING.md) first.
-Also, try to keep code coverage up - use `npm run cov` to see code coverage.
-To run tests, use `npm test`
+Also, try to keep code coverage up - `npm test` will tell you the code coverage near the end of its output, not to mention the fact that it will first test your code :smiley:

 ## License